mautic/mautic-community-handbook/pages/03.community-portal/19.meetings/docs.md

 Enabling this feature will add a button so that participants can express their wish to go to the meeting.
 Depending in how this feature is configured, then:

-* it’s possible to define how many slots are available for controling the maximum capacity for this meeting
+* It’s possible to define how many slots are available for controling the maximum capacity for this meeting

-* a custom registration form for asking information to participants can be configured
+* A custom registration form for asking information to participants can be configured

-* administrators can make invitations to other participants or people that isn’t registered in the platform
+* Administrators can make invitations to other participants or people that aren’t registered on the platform

-* it’s possible to control attendance to the meeting through registration codes
+* It’s possible to control attendance to the meeting through registration codes

 When registering to attend a meeting, users are presented with the option to show their attendance publicly, and also whether they are attending on behalf of another group.